greypanda/MikroKam/README.md

 * The name of the captured image file is displayed at the bottom of the screen.

 To remove the flash drive, be sure to wait at least 10-15 seconds after the last snapshot to allow the data to be saved.
 It is always best to click the *eject* icon at the top right of the screen before removing the drive.

+### Background and Future
+This project has only been around since February 2018.
+The basic operations are working and there are enough controls to manage the generation of images.

+There is a large list of *potential* controls stored in the MikroKam.ini file.
+Only the section [app] is currently used.
+This is mostly to control the appearance of the screen.
+Eventually, there will be additional parameters that can be tweaked to manage the camera controls.
+We may even provide some on-screen tools to change commonly used controls.